 Others might even argue that the predominantly bamboo forests at the volcanoes national park of Rwanda allows for taking better photos unlike the denser forests of Uganda.
 There are even those who might conclude that thee services at the Volcanoes national park are delivered more professionally – but again that is subjective and open to debate.

-When comparing gorilla trekking in the three countries, it’s important to take note in comparison to the other countries, Rwanda has dedicated a lot of resources to marketing her tourism destinations – Something Uganda and Congo can learn from as they have far much more to offer.
+When comparing safaris in the three countries, it’s important to note that in comparison to the other countries, Rwanda has dedicated a lot of resources to marketing her tourism destinations – Something Uganda and Congo can learn from as they have far much more to offer.
 Rwanda’s recent increase of gorilla permit prices from 750USD to 1500USD has made it a less appealing destination for visitors on tight budget.

 Uganda: Uganda’s advantage is that it has a variety of tourism destinations and other things on offer.
 We recommend Uganda for those who have time to spare and wish to combine a true African safari alongside gorilla watching.
 Uganda has more gorillas and habituated families than any of the other countries.
 There is a belief that gorilla tracking in Uganda is more strenuous because Bwindi Impenetrable forest is vast giving room for gorillas to go deeper into the forest.
 But in reality, it all depends on which gorilla family you choose.
 Uganda has some habituated gorilla families living just next to the park lodges.
 Uganda’s gorilla permits cost 600 USD which we think is quiet affordable.